 3. Zwift bikes, wheels and the Drop Shop

 There are several default bikes available while other ‘more exotic’ options must be unlocked with promo codes earned from XP points and completed challenges.
 An easier way to get your hands on bikes or wheels is by using the in-game currency called Drops.
-One Drop is equivalent to 1 US cent so you’ll need to earn a lot of it in order to purchase bike frames and wheels from the Drop Shop.
-The good news is you can earn upwards of 50000 Drops per ride depending on how deep into the red you’re willing to go.
+You’ll need to earn a lot of it in order to purchase bike frames and wheels from the Drop Shop.
+The good news is you can earn upwards of 50,000 Drops per ride depending on how deep into the red you’re willing to go.

 4. XP points

 XP points are awarded for every kilometre (20 XP) or mile (30 XP) you ride and count towards reaching higher levels in the game, of which there are currently 50.
-You will receive additional XP points every time you get a small- or large-bonus powerup or complete a KOM or sprint segment.
+You will receive additional XP points every time you get a small- or large-bonus powerup, complete a new route, or ride a KOM or sprint segment.

 5. Zwift companion app

 A downloadable application, the Zwift Companion app is your link to everything in the game.
-It allows you to communicate with other Zwifters, search for friends, join virtual group rides and races.
-It also functions as a controller and makes navigating a far easier exercise than using a laptop or keyboard.
+It allows you to communicate with other Zwifters, search for friends, find - and then join - virtual group rides and races, and set goals.
+As soon as you start riding on another device, it transforms into a controller and makes navigating a far easier exercise than using a laptop or keyboard.

 - Large bonus: 250 XP points